AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition

 \subsection{Multi-Agent Optimization}

-After the warm start in Section~\ref{sec:warm_start}, the trainable multimodal large language model-based decision agents in AffectAgent, namely the Query Planner, the Evidence Filter, and the Emotion Generator, already acquire basic role-specific instruction-following ability.
-To further enhance the performance of the framework, which is modeled as a fully cooperative multi-agent system, we optimize it with a Multi-Agent PPO (MAPPO) style joint training strategy \cite{yu2022surprising} to strengthen their collaboration.
-Following Sections~\ref{sec:arch} and~\ref{sec:reward_design}, these agents share a single MLLM to reduce computational overhead, the Retriever is kept fixed as part of the environment because it is non-differentiable, and the MB-MoE and RAAF modules remain trainable and are updated jointly with the shared MLLM.
+Before joint optimization, we use role-specific supervised fine-tuning \cite{huang2026preprompt,huang2024etag,wang2024revisiting,xing2025knowledge,wu2025navigating,he2023mitigating,he2024progressive} to initialize the Query Planner, Evidence Filter, and Emotion Generator.
+The three agents learn query generation, evidence selection, and emotion prediction, respectively.
+Further details of this warm-start procedure are provided in the appendix.
+We then model AffectAgent as a fully cooperative system and apply a joint training strategy based on Multi-Agent PPO, or MAPPO \cite{yu2022surprising}, to improve agent collaboration.
+Following Sections~\ref{sec:arch} and~\ref{sec:reward_design}, the agents share a single MLLM to reduce computation.
+The Retriever remains fixed because it is non-differentiable, while MB-MoE and RAAF are jointly updated with the shared MLLM.